Skip to main content

 }'

-When a build ends in Reject, the build.rejected webhook payload includes an objection field describing why.
-Common causes:
+When a build ends in Reject, the build.rejected webhook payload includes an objection field describing the cause.

-”Failed to download file”fileUrl is private, returns HTML, or times out.
+”Failed to download file”The fileUrl is private, returns HTML, or times out.
 Use a direct-download S3/GCS link.

-”Build contains unsupported file formats”Archive contains files outside the expected UE package layout.
+”Build contains unsupported file formats”The archive has files outside the expected UE package layout.

-”Archive could not be extracted”Corrupt .zip, encrypted archive, or non-zip format renamed to .zip.
+”Archive could not be extracted”Corrupt .zip, encrypted archive, or non-zip file renamed.
+Re-zip and retry.

-”Validation failed on worker”Build does not launch headlessly on the GPU workers.
+”Validation failed on worker”The build doesn’t launch headlessly.
 Check Pixel Streaming plugin and command-line args.

 The full objection string is whatever the pipeline produced — surface it directly to your team or CI logs.